 During the program, LGO Civil Engineering students are paired with a faculty advisor who helps them select courses, integrates them into the faculty’s research group, and oversees their LGO internship.

-LGO students completing the SM in Civil and Environmental Engineering complete:
+LGO students completing the MS in Civil and Environmental Engineering complete:

 - The required courses in the LGO summer core

 - Four engineering courses (at least three within the Civil and Environmental Engineering department) following the student’s interest and faculty advisor approval.